dotnet-websharper/charting/README.md

     Chart.Radar(data)
         .WithFillColor(Color.Rgba(30, 30, 120, 0.2))
 Renderers.ChartJs.Render(chart, Size = Size(500, 350))
-    .AppendTo "entry" // where "entry" is the id of some element in the DOM
+|> Doc.RunById "entry" // where "entry" is the id of some element in the DOM
 ```
 ![Rendering charts](doc/render_radar.png)